AN ESSAY BY KAREN SERGEANT

 By the end of this essay, you’ll know how to:

-Most importantly, you’ll leave with a mental model for Upstream Leadership — a mindset shift that frees you from the bottleneck while deepening your impact.
+Most importantly, you’ll leave with a mental model for Upstream Leadership — a mindset shift that not only frees you from the bottleneck, but re-architects your business to distribute clarity, autonomy and equity by design..

-When clients first come to me — so many of them would tell me, “I’m tired of the constant fire drills.”
+When clients first come to me, they often say the same thing: “I’m tired of the constant fire drills.”

 Nobody likes fire drills.